GardenGroupUO/NISP/Documentation/source/Local_Minimisation_Function.rst

 If you want to use VASP to perform local optimisation calculations, see :ref:`How to perform NISP with VASP calculations <How_To_VASP_In_NISP>`.
 If you want to use another long running programming like Quantum Espresso, you will need to enter in cluster energies from the program you use into NISP manually.
 See :ref:`How to manually enter energy results into NISP <How_To_Manually_Enter_Energy_Results_Into_NISP>` for more information.

-In the following documentation we will describe how the ``Minimisation_Function`` method is designed in a **RunMinimisation.py** file, and how you can make your own.
-Examples of **RunMinimisation.py** files can be found in `github.com/GardenGroupUO/NISP <https://github.com/GardenGroupUO/NISP>`_ in the directory path ``Examples`` (this should be found in `github.com/GardenGroupUO/NISP/tree/main/Examples <https://github.com/GardenGroupUO/Organisms/tree/main/Examples>`_).
+In the following documentation we will describe how the ``Minimisation_Function`` method is designed in a ``RunMinimisation.py`` file, and how you can make your own.
+Examples of ``RunMinimisation.py`` files used in NISP runs can be found in `github.com/GardenGroupUO/NISP <https://github.com/GardenGroupUO/NISP>`_ in the directory path ``Examples`` (this should be found in `github.com/GardenGroupUO/NISP/tree/main/Examples <https://github.com/GardenGroupUO/NISP/tree/main/Examples>`_).

 Where to write the Minimisation_Function
 ****************************************

 The ``Minimisation_Function`` can be written into the Run.py file.
 However, as a personal preference and also to make the code cleaner to read, write and use, I put it into another python file.
-This file I have called **RunMinimisation.py**.
+This file I have called ``RunMinimisation.py``.
 This does not need to be the name of this file.
-For example, I have named this file **RunMinimisation_AuPd.py** when I wanted to keep a record that this minimisation python file contained the Gupta parameters and code for locally minimising a cluster using the Gupta potential for a cluster containing Au and Pd atoms.
+For example, I have named this file ``RunMinimisation_AuPd.py`` when I wanted to keep a record that this minimisation python file contained the Gupta parameters and code for locally minimising a cluster using the Gupta potential for a cluster containing Au and Pd atoms.

 Furthermore, the def ``Minimisation_Function`` does not even need to be called ``Minimisation_Function``.
 It could be called ``TheGuptaFunction``, ``the_local_minimisation_function``, or ``The_Electric_Eel_Function``.
 Again, I have just always called it ``Minimisation_Function`` for simplicity and for ease when using different ``Interpolation_Script.py`` files with different ``Minimisation_Function`` codes.